Natural surveillance

-Natural surveillance is a term used in Crime Prevention Through Environmental Design (CPTED) models for crime prevention.
-These models rely on the ability to influence offender decisions preceding criminal acts.
-Research into criminal behavior demonstrates that the decision to offend or not to offend is more influenced by cues to the perceived risk of being caught than by cues to reward or ease of entry.
-Consistent with this research CPTED-based strategies emphasize enhancing the perceived risk of detection and apprehension.
+Natural surveillance is a term used in crime prevention through environmental design (CPTED) models for crime prevention.
 Natural surveillance limits the opportunity for crime by taking steps to increase the perception that people can be seen.
 Natural surveillance occurs by designing the placement of physical features, activities and people in such a way as to maximize visibility and foster positive social interaction.
 Potential offenders feel increased scrutiny and perceive few escape routes.
 Natural surveillance is typically free of cost, however its effectiveness to deter crime varies with the individual offender.

+The CPTED models rely on the ability to influence offender decisions preceding criminal acts.
+Research into criminal behavior demonstrates that the decision to offend or not to offend is more influenced by cues to the perceived risk of being caught than by cues to reward or ease of entry.
+Consistent with this research CPTED-based strategies emphasize enhancing the perceived risk of detection and apprehension.

+History

+Jane Jacobs, North American editor, urban activist, urban planning critic, and author of The Death and Life of Great American Cities (1961), formulated the natural surveillance strategy — eyes on the street, as she called it — based on her work in New York's Greenwich Village.